RaptorMai/bayesian-network-variable-elimination-gibbs-sampling/README.md

 # bayesian-network-variable-elimination

-Binary discrete variables bayesian network with variable elimination It has the same interface as pgmpy
+Binary discrete variables bayesian network with variable elimination.
+It has the same interface as pgmpy